cloudbees-days/cloudbees-ci-k8s-cloudshell-tutorials/tutorial.md

 ```

 The flags we are setting are:
 - `--region` - This is required to create a regional GKE cluster.
 To create a zonal cluster you would use the `--zone` flag.
-The value is set to `us-east` to comply with CloudBees Ops rules.
+The value is set to `us-east1` to comply with CloudBees Ops rules.
 - `--node-locations` - Specifies the zone(s) where the worker nodes will run.
 If not specified then they are spread across 3 random zones withing the cluster region (for regional clusters).
 We have specified two zones for use with GCP regional persistent disks that only support two zones.
 - `--cluster-version` and `--release-channel` - We have specified this flag as we would like to use a non-default GKE version from the **regular** release channel.
 By using a version later than 1.21.0-gke.1500 we pick up a number of changes to the default values for flags to include using VPC-native as the default network mode.
 - `--machine-type` - The default machine type is an **e2-medium** that has not been as stable for running CloudBees CI workloads as the **n1** machines have been.